 Department of Education.
 Federal aid includes loans, grants and campus-based programs and is based, for the most part, on financial need rather than scholastic achievement.

-There are three types of loans: Stafford student loans and PLUS loans for parents and Perkins loans for high financial need students.
+There are four types of loans: Direct subsidized and unsubsidized loans, PLUS loans for parents and Perkins loans for high financial need students.
 The Federal Pell Grant, which doesn't have to be repaid, usually is awarded only to undergraduate students based on financial need, cost of attendance and other factors.
-And for students eligible for the Pell Grant, the government introduced two new grants in 2006: the Academic Competitiveness Grant and the National SMART Grant.
-(Find out more about these grants.)

 Campus-based programs, such as work-study, let you earn money to pay for school.
 To receive any of these forms of aid, students must first fill out the Free Application for Federal Student Aid, or FAFSA, which is discussed below.